-I believe this is because we have a modern-day gospel that gets distorted by today’s preconditions and standards.
+I believe this is because we have an ancient-yet-relevant gospel that gets distorted by today’s preconditions and standards.
 To me, the gospel is the understanding that God loved us so much that he sent Jesus to die for our sins, with no precondition, and with the knowledge that we will continually sin and fall short of perfection.
 And that he did this by grace, and grace alone.

 How Modern Society Distorts an Ancient Gospel